TurboSource-Marialis/machtiani-releases/README.md

 ### `git-delete`

 The `git-delete` command allows you to remove a repository from the Machtiani system.
+It won't delete your local git or remote.

 **Usage:**
 ```bash